ericmikkelsen/ericmikkelsen.github.io/em.com/content/resume.md

  - organization: Sprout Social
    jobTitle: Web Engineer
    date: January 2017 - Present
-   description: Sprout Social’s marketing site is my main concern. my day consists of Wordpress devpage speed monitoring and caring too much about accessibility.
-It was the my team's initiative to get to 508 compliance and almost to AA.
-I also spend time working on build systems and in React.
+   description: Sprout Social’s marketing site is my main concern.
+My day consists of Wordpress dev, page speed monitoring and caring too much about accessibility.
+It was the my team's initiative to get the site to 508 compliance and almost to AA.
+I also spend time working on build systems and a little React.
  - organization: Mightybytes
    jobTitle: Web Developer
    date: June 2015 - November 2016
-   description: At Mightybytes, built websites in Wordpress, HTML, CSS, Javascript, PHP.
-I learned best practices such as tooling with Gulp, version control with Git, LESS preprocessors, and templating through Twig.
+   description: At Mightybytes, I built websites in Wordpress, HTML, CSS, Javascript, and PHP.
+I learned best practices such as tooling with Gulp, version control with Git, LESS & SCSS preprocessors, and templating through Twig.
- - organization: Tribune Online Content
+ - organization: Tribune Publishing
    jobTitle: Web Developer
    date: August 2014 - June 2015
-   description: At Tronc (when I worked there, it was called 435 Digital), I worked with designers and account managers to build websites in Wordpress, HTML, CSS, Javascript, PHP, and SVG.
-I spent a bunch of time nerding out about making sites as performant as possible.
+   description: At Tribune Publishing, I worked with designers and account managers to build websites in Wordpress, HTML, CSS, Javascript, PHP, and SVG.
+I made to sure make sites as performant as possible using critical css and constantly testing on lower end devices.
 skills:
  - Accessibility
  - BEM